MichaelCurrin/auto-tag/docs/about.md

 alias nv-b='npm version patch'
 ```

-### Reasons to use `npm version`
+### Reasons to use npm version

 - The NPM version command is built-in for NPM.
-- It already known used by dev community (unlike AutoTag).
+- It is widely known and used by dev community.
-- It already handles the same functionality as AutoTag in incrementing to major, minor or bug fix.
+- It handles the same functionality as AutoTag in incrementing to major, minor or bug fix.
-- It integrations with other parts of NPM running your `preversion`, `version` and `postversion` commands in your `package.json` file.
+- It integrates with other parts of NPM running your `preversion`, `version` and `postversion` commands in your `package.json` file.
 - Plus it _also_ increments the version in your `package.json`.
 This change requires a commit, which `npm version` does for you, using `0.2.0` for example as the commit message as `v0.2.0` as the tag.
-- It works with NPM scripts like `pre-version`.
+- It works with NPM script commands like `pre-version`.

 ### Reason to use AutoTag